stheralves/quickstart/richfaces-validation/README.md

 Once users are successfully registered, they are redirected back to the initial page with a message that the registration was successful.

 This quickstart also includes tests for all Bean Validation constraints for the `Member` entity.
-This allows you to check constraints without without the need for a view layer.
+This allows you to check constraints  without the need for a view layer.
 The tests are written using the Arquillian framework.

 System requirements